Ekam_logo_YS Medium.png

 Come to your mat as you are, however you are feeling, on any particular day.
 There is really no wrong time to practice yoga.

-What Do I Need For My First studio Class?
+What Do I Need For My First Studio Class?

 The Essentials: